fundapps/TechDocs/Sample-ImportFiles/README.md

 ### Data Requirements

 - _TransactionId_ needs to be unique.
-In the scenario where a TransactionId is uploaded which already exists in Rapptr, this will result in a validation error.
+In the scenario where a TransactionId is uploaded which already exists, this will result in a validation error.
 - _AssetId_ and _PortfolioId_ values need to match the fields with the same name in Position data; this is key in order to be able to query the correct transactions for disclosure forms.

 ## Imported Disclosure Data